BayanGroup/nutch-custom-search/README.md

 #### Functions

-Functions are used inside extract-to rules to compute a value from the parsed content.
+Functions are used inside the extract-to rules to compute a value from the parsed content.
 The following table lists the available functions which can be used in the extract-to rules.
 You can find their descriptions and attributes in the schema file.

 All functions output a list of objects and take as input a list of objects.
 Hence they can be nested (chained) to use output of one function as an input of another function.
 Note that when Extractor wants to compute the value of an extract-to rule, it first calls the chain of functions and then the returned list first concatenated (with space as the separator char) and then, after a possible conversion, if this value is not null or empty, it will be copied to the field.

 Function name | Description
 ------------- | -----------
-attribute | Extracts the value of attribute with the specified name from the input elements. concat | Concats its inputs by the provided delimiter. constant | Always returns a fixed constant. decode | Decodes the given url string. expr | Evaluates an expression using the current engine and returnes the list of result elements.
+attribute | Extracts the value of a attribute with the specified name from the input elements. concat | Concats its inputs by the provided delimiter. constant | Always returns a fixed constant. decode | Decodes the given url string. expr | Evaluates an expression using the current engine and returns the list of resulted elements.
 The evaluation is done in the scope of current root.
-By default the document elemen is the root unless it is changed using for-each, root attribute of document element, a fragment.
-By default expression "." refers to the current root. fetch | Fetches a content from the given url and evaluates it with the specified engine. field-value | Returns the extracted value of the given field. first | Returns the first object in the list of its argument. for-each |  Iterates through its children with the given root as the new root. last | Returns the last object in the list of its argument. link  | Retunes a set of links with href and anchors. replace | Replaces its input using the provided regex pattern by the provided substitution. resolve | Resolves a possible relative url to absolute one based on the current url in the context. size | Returns the number of objects in its argument (which is a list).
+By default the document elemen is the root unless it is changed using for-each, root attribute of document element, or a fragment.
+By default expression "." refers to the current root. fetch | Fetches a content from the given url and evaluates it with the specified engine.
+(Experimental) field-value | Returns the extracted value of the given field. first | Returns the first object in the list of its argument. for-each |  Iterates through its children with the given root as the new root. last | Returns the last object in the list of its argument. link  | Retuns a set of links with href and anchors. replace | Replaces its input using the provided regex pattern by the provided substitution. resolve | Resolves a possible relative url to absolute one based on the current url in the context. size | Returns the number of objects in its argument (which is a list).